A Minute With: Composer Julian Anderson about his opera "Thebans"

-LONDON, April 30 (Reuters) - Everyone knows what happened to Oedipus, the ancient king who angered the Fates by killing his father and marrying his mother.
-But Julian Anderson’s opera “Thebans”, based on Sophocles’s versions of those stories, still packs some surprises.
+LONDON (Reuters) - Everyone knows what happened to Oedipus, the ancient king who angered the Fates by killing his father and marrying his mother.
+But Julian Anderson’s opera “Thebans”, based on Sophocles’s versions of those ancient stories, still packs some surprises.

 Anderson, 47, who is often ranked among the top flight of British composers, has been writing music since he was 12.
 “Thebans”, which will have its premiere at the English National Opera on Saturday, is his first opera - and is more than double the length of anything he has written before.